 Add to that, Georgia is a country of natural beauty: unspoilt mountainscapes, snow peaks, steep ridges dotted with terracotta-roofed houses, and endless hiking trails that outdoor lovers all travel far and wide to seek out.
 And let’s not forget that Georgia is home to a bounty of amazing food and wine — it is after all, said to be the first country to have wine.

-To show you why Georgia is worth visiting, here’s a look at some of my best photos of Georgia — shot in various parts of the country, from the capital city of Tbilisi to the spectacular Ananuri Fortress, the ancient town of Mtsekhta to the high-mountain region of Kazbegi in northern Georgia.
+To show you why Georgia is worth visiting, here’s a look at some of my best photos of Georgia — shot in various parts of the country, from the capital city of Tbilisi to the spectacular Ananuri Fortress, the ancient town of Mtsekhta to the mountains of Kazbegi.

 Kazbegi National Park